SFTtech/openage/doc/ideas/gameplay.md

 Capture buildings
 --------
-  - when a building is damaged to 20% or less, buildings will eject any units garrisoned, cancel all research or training and cease any inherent behaviors (i.e. towers will no longer attack)
+  - when a building is damaged to 20% or less, buildings will eject any units garrisoned, cancels all research or training and cease any inherent behaviors (i.e. towers will no longer attack)
   - a building which has been damaged to 20% HP or less will become the property of the next player who repairs it to a level above 20%